loy74mst/GoogleEarthEngine-Remote-Sensing/README.md

 # recipes
-Google Earth Engine and R codes for cooking data
+Consolidated ways to cook code in Google Earth Engine and R